Murder Law in California - Penal Code 187 PC

 Contact a Murder Defense Lawyer

-If, on the other hand, you did something that you shouldn't have done, then we need to explore at least the avenue of trying to work out a case.
+If, on the other hand, you did something you shouldn't have done, then we need to explore at least the avenue of trying to work out a case.
 And you can explore.
 You can talk to the prosecutors about a murder case – about resolving it.

 Then you can figure we're not going to take that deal, it's too high, and they can't use any of those negotiations against you.
 That's all protected.
 Any settlement discussions are protected.
 They can never use it against a defendant.
 So, if you've got a murder case or a loved one has a murder case, give me a call at the Hedding Law Firm.
 We'll sit down.
 We'll talk about it.
-We'll talk over the phone, and we'll see if it's something that I can help you with.
+We'll talk over the phone and see if it's something I can help you with.

 So, as you can see, there are some complex and severe concerns about murder cases.
 These cases are not simple, and the prosecutors don't have an easy time either.
 Still, if you want to have any chance of getting a complete defense in a criminal case that involves murder/homicide, you've got guards like a self-defense excuse or other things that make more sense to the facts of your case; you've got to sit down with somebody who has been doing this for a long time and can design a plan to give you the best chance to fight and win your murder case.